gumaerc-testorg/18.03-spring-2010/content/pages/calendar.md

 ---
 content_type: page
+description: This calendar section provides information on the course's lecture and recitation sessions.
+There is also a list of skills and concepts and where they are first introduced.
+Problem Set distribution and due dates are also provided.
 learning_resource_types: []
 ocw_type: CourseSection
 title: Calendar
 uid: 90883aa4-2f25-3cb2-27a9-7ce8c9a8efb3
+video_metadata:
+  youtube_id: null
 ---

 The calendar below provides information on the course's lecture (L) and recitation (R) sessions.
 There is also a list of skills and concepts and where they are first introduced.
 Problem Set (PS) distribution and due dates are also provided.